sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 * Adopt best practices to stay safe
 * The practices below will help lock you down through the attacks
-* You need to maintain these things to keep your digital resilence
+* You need to maintain these things to keep your digital resilience
-* "Security is a process, not a product."
+* *"Security is a process, not a product."*

 ## What this guide covers, and what it doesn't